rh1rich/esphome-ifan04/README.md

 | mid | relay 1 + 2 are turned on |
 | high | relay 1 is turned on, after 5 seconds relay 3 is turned on and relay 1 is turned off |

+## Configuration switches

+- Light enabled - Activates the ability to switch the light relay via remote control
+- Fan startup-boost enabled - Enables the startup-boost, if the fan is turned on
+- Restart - Restart the iFan04
+- Buzzer enabled

+## Additional sensors

+- RC button light - Binary sensor which is activated for 500ms, if the remote control button "Light" (top left) was pressed
+- RC button RF/WiFi - Binary sensor which is activated for 500ms, if the remote control button "RF clearing" (bottom left) or "WiFi pairing" (bottom right) was pressed (shortly)
+- RC button RF (long) - Binary sensor which is activated for 500ms, if the remote control button "RF clearing" (bottom left) was pressed for 5 seconds
+- RC button WiFi (long) - Binary sensor which is activated for 500ms, if the remote control button "WiFi pairing" (bottom right) was pressed for 5 seconds
+- Text sensor with WiFi informations (ip address, ssid, mac address, dns address)
+- Temperature and humidity via SHT3x I2C sensor for demonstration (commented out in the yaml file)
+- Text sensor with the esphome version
+- Uptime and WiFi signal strength in dBm and percent

 ## RF remote control

 RF remote control receiver sends the remote control commands via the serial interface UART0 to the ESP8266.